minio/docs/source/reference/minio-mc/mc-cp.rst

 Copy Specific Version of Object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :mc-cmd-option:`mc cp version-id` to copy a specific version of an object.
+Use :mc-cmd:`mc cp version-id` to copy a specific version of an object.
 This
 command only applies to S3-to-S3 copy.

 .. code-block:: shell